phanaster/BP-for-Ruby/README.md

  * Parameters that are required but are already set to a default :

-   *  `:currency => BTC ,can be overwritten if needed.
+   *  ´:currency => BTC#´ ,can be overwritten if needed.
 Currently BTC and USD supported.
-Get more infos from Bitpay.´
+Get more infos from Bitpay.

- * Optional Parameters :
+ + Optional Parameters :

-   * `:itemDesc ,:itemCode, :notificationEmail, :notificationURL, :redirectURL,´
+   + ´:itemDesc ,:itemCode, :notificationEmail, :notificationURL, :redirectURL,´
-   * `:currency, :physical, :fullNotifications, :transactionSpeed, :buyerName,´
+   + ´:currency, :physical, :fullNotifications, :transactionSpeed, :buyerName,´
-   * `:buyerAddress1, :buyerAddress2, :buyerCity, :buyerState, :buyerZip, :buyerEmail, :buyerPhone´
+   + ´:buyerAddress1, :buyerAddress2, :buyerCity, :buyerState, :buyerZip, :buyerEmail, :buyerPhone´

  * The Method returns a Json-Object with the following Information :

    * id  : The unique id of the invoice.